HawkAnticheat/Hawk/README.md

 Discord: https://discord.gg/rQGb5DV

 Multi-version compatibility: I've been getting suggestions from users wanting me to update Hawk to later versions of Minecraft.
 I won't.
-If you're a developer, good news: I'll soon write a wiki page covering what needs to be changed and the problems that you will encounter.
+If you're a developer, good news: here's a wiki page covering what needs to be changed and the problems that you will encounter. https://github.com/HawkAnticheat/Hawk/wiki/Updating-Hawk